 Jim has spent over thirty years in law enforcement, and currently serves Iowans as the Director of Investigative Operations of the Department of Public Safety (DPS).
-In this capacity Jim has oversight of all investigative functions of DPS which includes the Division of Criminal Investigation, State Fire Marshal Division, Division of Narcotics Enforcement and the Division of Intelligence and Fusion Center.
+In this capacity Hi has oversight of all investigative functions of DPS which includes the Division of Criminal Investigation, State Fire Marshal Division, Division of Narcotics Enforcement and the Division of Intelligence and Fusion Center.

 Director Saunders holds a Bachelor's Degree in Public Administration from William Penn University, Certificate of Public Administration from Drake University, is a graduate of Northwestern University's School of Police Staff and Command, and holds a Masters of Arts Degree in Homeland Security Studies from the Naval Post Graduate School's Center for Homeland Defense and Security.

 Elliott Smith became the third Executive Director of the Iowa Business Council on September 6, 2005.
 He assists significant CEOs and Presidents that constitute Council membership in identifying significant business policy and economic development issues, evaluating possible courses of action and focusing the personal commitment of these executives in active statewide leadership roles to enhance the economic vitality of Iowa.

 Linn County Emergency Management

-Michael Goldberg is the Director of the Linn County Emergency Management Agency and is an Iowa Certified Emergency Management Coordinator.
-Mike is the administrator for the Agency and works with staff to carry out the policies and programs established by the 20 member Emergency Management Commission pursuant to Chapter 29C of the Code of Iowa.
+Michael Goldberg is the Director of Linn County Emergency Management Agency and is an Iowa Certified Emergency Management Coordinator.
+Mike is the administrator for the Agency and works with staff to carry out the policies and programs established by the 20-member Emergency Management Commission pursuant to Chapter 29C of the Code of Iowa.
 He works closely with State and Federal agencies particularly Iowa Homeland Security and Emergency Management and FEMA.

 MidAmerican Energy Company